-The superintendent shall assure that physical facilities support the accomplishment of the board's Results policies, are safe and properly maintained.
+The Superintendent shall assure that physical facilities support the accomplishment of the Board's Results policies, are safe and properly maintained.

-- Develop a short- and long-term facilities plan based upon an ongoing annual needs assessment-establishing priorities for new facilities, additions, renovations, and sustainment projects that: - a.
+- Develop a short- and long-term facilities plan based upon an ongoing annual needs assessment- establishing priorities for new facilities, additions, renovations, and sustainment projects that: - a.
 Assigns highest priority to the correction of unsafe conditions; - b.
 Proposes projects to increase the educational facility capacity at locations exceeding 100% utilization now and in the future; - c.
-Includes annual capital projects as necessary to enable facilities to reach their intended life cycles including fixed and non-fixed assets;; - d.
+Includes annual capital projects as necessary to enable facilities to reach their intended life cycles including fixed and non-fixed assets; - d.
 Plans for and schedules facility replacements based upon the facility condition assessment and potential use; - e.
 Develops project management methodology including staffing, project delivery, contracting, and procurement processes; - f.
-Discloses assumptions on which the plan is based, including growth patterns and the financial and human impact individual projects will have on other parts of the organization; - g.
+Notifies the Board immediately upon a decision being made to form a selection committee concerning major construction projects, other than new construction, which have a budget of four million dollars, or greater, in order to provide the Board with the opportunity to appoint the appropriate number of Board members to serve on any such selection committee that may be involved in decisions concerning said project.
+The Board member serving on any selection committee shall be appointed by the Facilities Chair from the membership of the Facilities Committee.
+If no member of the Facilities Committee is able to serve on the selection committee, the Facilities Chair may appoint a Board member who is not a member of the Facilities Committee to serve on the selection committee; - g.
+Discloses assumptions on which the plan is based, including growth patterns and the financial and human impact individual projects will have on other parts of the organization; - h.
 Establishes expectations for maintenance and custodial services for all District facilities. - 2.
 Upon approval of the short-term facilities plan, provide recommendations for Board approval based upon the educational specifications, delivery methods and local procurement code prior to issuing a Notice of Intent to Award: - a.
 Educational Planning provide recommendations for Board approval of design professionals. - b.
-Design-Bid-Build provide recommendations for Board approval of facility program/conceptual design, award of production architect contract, and award of contractor contract. - c.
-Construction Manager @ Risk provide recommendations for Board approval of facility program/conceptual design, award of production architect contract, and award of contractor contract. - d.
+Design-Bid-Build provide recommendations for Board approval of facility program/conceptual design, award of production architect contract, and award of contractor contract.

+- c.
+Construction Manager at Risk provide recommendations for Board approval of facility program/conceptual design, award of production architect contract, and award of contractor contract. - d.
 Design-Build provide recommendations for Board approval of facility program/conceptual design and award of design-build team contract. - e.
-Indefinite Delivery available for sustainment projects and must follow local procurement code with no action needed by the Board.

-- 3. Provide quarterly updates on projects. - 4.
-Establish a utility corridor through the design process and designate signing authority for utility easements. - 5.
-Designate authority to negotiate land acquisitions and provide recommendations for Board approval. - 6.
+Indefinite Delivery available for sustainment projects and must follow local procurement code with no action needed by the Board. - 3.
+Provide quarterly updates on projects. - 4.
+Establish a utility corridor through the design process and designate signing authority for utility easements. - Designate authority to negotiate land acquisitions and provide recommendations for Board approval. - 6.
 Project life-cycle costs as capital decisions are made. - 7.
 Assure that facilities are clean, sanitary and safe. - 8.
-Develop and consistently administer facilities use guidelines delineating: - d. permitted uses; - e. the applicable fee structure; - f. clear user expectations, including behavior, cleanup, security, insurance and damage repair; - g. consequences and enforcement procedures for users who fail to follow the established rules. - 9.
+Develop and consistently administer facilities use guidelines delineating: - a. permitted uses; - b. the applicable fee structure; - c. clear user expectations, including behavior, cleanup, security, insurance and damage repair; - d. consequences and enforcement procedures for users who fail to follow the established rules. - 9.
 Ensure optimal utilization and follow District Attendance Line Re-Alignment Procedure.

-The superintendent shall not:
+The Superintendent shall not: